Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 ### Dev-environment entries leaking into the skip list

 `OSRLOADER.exe` and `Dbgview.exe` are tools used on the kernel-development host (OSR's driver loader and Sysinternals DBGView).
 They were added to suppress noise during development and never removed.
 They're harmless outside that environment but are visible in source.
-Will be cleaned up alongside the skip-list refactor.
+A skip-list refactor would remove them.

 ### Driver init silent partial-failure